failsplat/Reus2Surveyor/README.md

 7. **BioticaVsChar** - A table showing how many of each bioticum were placed in the borders of each spirit's cities.
 8. **BioticaVsCharRatios** - Similar to above, but shows relative usage ratios instead of counts.
 ## To Do/WIP Features
-* Table for spirits v. buildings, eras
+* Table for spirits v. buildings
-* Stat table for Eras
 * Misc. stat table
  * Biotica as pets
  * Biotica used as inspiration for original characters
-## Potential Features
-* Stat table for Micros and (pre-Micro Kingdom) placed Emblems